SimonVaughanDataAndCode/sour/README.md

 ## To do:
  * Bring interpolation outside of main loop (in iccf_core) for speed
  * understand the DCF: why max|CCF| > 1 occurs and ACF(0) != 1 sometimes.
+ * unit tests: 1.
+ACF of H-beta should peak at r=1; 2.
+ACF for random white noise should peak with r=1 at tau=0; shouldbe symmetric about tau = 0.

 ## References